duceppemo/BACoN/README.md

 BACoN follows these steps:
 1. Extract Nanopore reads matching reference with `minimap2` or `bbduk` (ideally using the same reference used for targeted sequencing).
 2. Remove Nanopore adapters with `porechop` and filter small (min 500bp) and lower quality (discard bottom 5% or keep top 100X) reads with `filtlong`.
 3. Assemble reads with `flye`, `shasta` or `rebaler`.
-Note that the `ont-hq` flag is used here, assuming you used Guppy5+ or Q20 (<5% error).
-Flye and Shasta are *de novo* assemblers, while rebaler is a reference-guided assembler.
+Note that the "ont-hq" flag is used for Flye, assuming that Guppy5+ or Q20+ chemistry (<5% error) was used for basecalling.
+Flye and Shasta are *de novo* assemblers while rebaler is a reference-guided assembler.
 Flye seems to work better with circular genomes.
 Shasta works well too with circular references (like full organelle genomes), but will also work with linear references (like ribosomal DNA).
 Rebaler is more experimental (not fully validated for this type of application, but I thought it would be good to have a "different" type of assembler to try in case the *de novo* methods don't work well).
 4. Compare samples (make tree) with `parsnp` (core) or `kSNP3` (pan and core).
-Boostrap trees create with `RAxML` and `FastTree` are also available (use SNPs from `parsnp`).
+Boostrap trees are also created using `RAxML` and `FastTree` from SNPs from parsnp.

 ## Installation
 Requires conda.
-See [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) for instructions if needed:
+See [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) for instructions if needed.
-1. Clone repository
+1. Clone repository:
 ```commandline
 # Make sure you have "git" install in your base enviroment:
 conda install git